-Class participation (based on close readings of course materials and the contents of the films that you will have to watch online prior to class) -10%
+Class participation (based on close readings of course materials and the contents of the films that you will have to watch online prior to class) -10%.

-Three in-class written pass/fail tests in the form of short responses to 2 questions in each test (one question related to the cultural-historical background of the period under study; the other - to the content/details of the movie/s watched in class or online out of class, with each response to each question being about 100-150 words in length) -30%
+Three take-home pass/fail tests in the form of short responses to 2 questions in each test (one question related to the cultural-historical background of the period under study; the other - to the content/details of the movie/s watched in class or online out of class, with each response to each question being about 150-200 words in length) - 30%.